 If there's anything I'm very strict about when it comes to my beauty routine, it's my body lotion.
-I might forget a step in my nighttime skincare routine, but I never forget to put body lotion on after I shower or in the mornings, even I don't shower.
+I might forget a step in my nighttime skincare routine, but I never forget to put body lotion on after I shower or in the mornings, even if I don't shower.
 For the most part, it's paid off.
 Aside from the occasional eczema flare-up on my hands, arms, or neck, I have pretty smooth skin.

 But since I'm a curious person and like to question everything, I wanted to know if there were some things I was missing when it comes to body-lotion application.
 So I reached out to dermatologist Naissan O. Wesley, MD, FACMS, of Skin Care and Laser Physicians of Beverly Hills to get her tips and to see what role body lotions play in reducing premature aging or the signs of aging.
 Because you've always got to be on the offense when it comes to protecting your skin, right?